sayegh9/stock-scanner/us-webapp/README.md

 - When `akshare` is installed the analyzer performs a final retry using the legacy akshare pathway before surfacing an error.
 - Company news is fetched from [Finnhub](https://finnhub.io/) with an automatic fallback to [NewsData.io](https://newsdata.io/) so the sentiment engine always has diverse coverage.
 - Sentiment scoring uses [vaderSentiment](https://github.com/cjhutto/vaderSentiment) when available and falls back to keyword heuristics if the package is missing—install it to unlock richer tone detection.

+## Analyst Chat Sidebar

+- Run a single streaming analysis to populate the dashboard.
+- The new **Analyst follow-up chat** panel (right-hand column) becomes active once a report is available.
+- Each question is answered with awareness of the latest scores, price snapshot, fundamental coverage, sentiment breakdown, and any data-quality warnings.
+- Chat responses stream token-by-token when LLM keys are configured; without keys the system provides a concise rule-based answer using the structured output.
+- Clearing the chat history keeps the current report context so you can continue the conversation without rerunning the analysis.

 ## Running Batch Jobs via API